sinclairzx81/tasksmith-js/readme.md

 ## overview

-tasksmith is no dependency build automation library written for node.
+tasksmith is a no dependency build automation library written for node.
 This library enables developers to compose sophisticated asynchronous workflows from small reusable tasks.

 ## building from source